yiisoft/yii-middleware/README.md

 ### `Locale`

-Supports locale-based routing and configures services such as translator, URL generator, etc.
+Supports locale-based routing and configures translator and URL generator.

-> Info: This middleware should be placed before `Route` middleware.
+> Info: You should place this middleware before `Route` middleware in the middleware list.

 ```php
 use Yiisoft\Yii\Middleware\Locale;